inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 .. image:: /static/training/beginner/qgis-inasafe/image147.*
    :align: center

-- Open the file named :doc:`SRTM_Sleman.tif`, which is located in :doc:`Sleman/SRTM`.
+- Open the file named :file:`SRTM_Sleman.tif`, which is located in :file:`Sleman/SRTM`.
 - When it appears in the Layers list, right-click on it and click :guilabel:`Rename`.
-Give it the name :kbc:`DEM`.
+Give it the name :kbd:`DEM`.

 .. note:: This dataset is a Digital Elevation Model (DEM).
 It’s a map of the elevation (altitude) of the terrain, showing us where the mountains and